DineshRajanT/Leetcode_75_rajan/README.md

 * Collection of LeetCode questions to ace the coding interview! - Created using Leetcode must to 75 problems.

-* Also contains few Dailty Challenge problems from LC (Dec - Jan 24)
+* Also contains few Daily Challenge problems from LC (Dec - Jan 24)